GEBcore/GEB-white-paper/README.md

-# GEB: A Complex Adaptive System for Perceiving Reality
+# GEB: Building A Complex Adaptive System for Perceiving Reality

 ## Overview